 - 1 pineapple

-- Position a rack in the center of the oven and preheat the oven to 350 degrees.
-Generously butter a 9-inch round cake pan.
+- Position a rack in the center of the oven and preheat the oven to 350ºF (177ºC).
+For a convection oven, reduce cooking temperature by 25ºF (15ºC).
+Generously butter a 9-inch (23 cm) round cake pan.

-- Peel, halve, and core the pineapple, then cut into ¾-inch-thick slices.
+- Peel, halve, and core the pineapple, then cut into ¾ inch (2 cm) thick slices.
 Cut the slices in half.
-I used pineapple slicer, which cores and slices an entire pineapple.
+I used this pineapple slicer, which cores and slices an entire pineapple.

-- Put ¾ cup (150 grams) of the sugar and the water in a medium saucepan and mix well so the sugar is moistened.
+- Put ¾ cup (150 g) sugar and the water in a medium saucepan and mix well so the sugar is moistened.

 - When it’s medium golden brown, turn down the heat to the lowest and whisk in the 6 Tbsp. butter.
 Quickly mix well and be careful for splutter.

 - Carefully add the pineapple and stir until it is coated with the caramel.
-Here at this moment, I panicked.
-Caramel started to harden and I couldn’t “stir”!
-I thought I ruined the whole thing… But don't panic - the caramel will become liquid again once you heat it up and the pineapple will also release juice (see next step).
+The caramel will become liquid again once you heat it up and the pineapple will also release juice.

 - Turn up the heat to medium-high and bring to a boil.
 By this time you see caramel is re-liquefying already.
 Then turn down the heat to medium-low and simmer for 10 to 12 minutes, or until the pineapple turns golden brown.